Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions: Numerical experiments

 We perform Bayesian inference, in a framework requiring data augmentation, for a susceptible-infected-recovered (SIR) model with a time-varying contact rate.
 The model is specified as the following 3-dimensional SDE:

 where $S$, $I$ account for the number of susceptible and infected individuals respectively, $C$ for the contact rate, $N$ is the population size and $\theta = (\alpha, \beta, \sigma, \lambda)$ the parameter vector.
-Motivated by an implementation in \cite{graham2022manifold}, we consider the following setting: \begin{itemize} \item Observations $Y = \{ Y_t \}_{t=0, \ldots, T}$ correspond to the number of daily infected individuals over the period of $14$ days, with time interval $\Delta = 1$ (day), and they are assumed to be measured with additive Gaussian noise, as $Y_t = I_t + \sigma_y \, \varepsilon_t$, $0 \leq t \leq 13$, where $ \varepsilon_t \sim \mathscr{N}(0,1)$ and $\sigma_y > 0$ is constant. \item For the parameter vector $\theta$ and the initial condition $C_0$, priors are determined via $\theta = g_\theta (u)$ and $C_0 = g_0 (u_0)$, where $u$, $u_0$ are vectors of independent standard normal random variables and $g_\theta$, $g_0$ are some tractable functions. \item Adopting a Bayesian data augmentation approach, a numerical scheme is called upon to impute instances of model (\ref{eq:sir}) at times separated by discretisation step $\delta$.
+Motivated by an implementation in \cite{graham2022manifold}, we consider the following setting: \begin{itemize}[leftmargin=0.5cm] \item Observations $Y = \{ Y_t \}_{t=0, \ldots, T}$ correspond to the number of daily infected individuals over the period of $14$ days, with time interval $\Delta = 1$ (day), and they are assumed to be measured with additive Gaussian noise, as $Y_t = I_t + \sigma_y \, \varepsilon_t$, $0 \leq t \leq 13$, where $ \varepsilon_t \sim \mathscr{N}(0,1)$ and $\sigma_y > 0$ is constant. \item For the parameter vector $\theta$ and the initial condition $C_0$, priors are determined via $\theta = g_\theta (u)$ and $C_0 = g_0 (u_0)$, where $u$, $u_0$ are vectors of independent standard normal random variables and $g_\theta$, $g_0$ are some tractable functions. \item Adopting a Bayesian data augmentation approach, a numerical scheme is called upon to impute instances of model (\ref{eq:sir}) at times separated by discretisation step $\delta$.
 The MCMC method is based on a non-centred imputation approach.
 That is, latent variables correspond to the Brownian increments driving the SDE, and they are collected in a vector of (apriori) independent standard normal random variables $v$. \end{itemize} In the above setting, the posterior law of the $d_q$-dimensional vector $q = [u^\top, u_0^\top, v^\top]^\top$ given the data $Y$ has a tractable density w.r.t.~the Lebesgue measure (for more details, see Section 11 in the Supporting Material of \cite{graham2022manifold}).
 Thus, one can apply standard Hamiltonian Monte Carlo (HMC) to sample from the posterior with energy function $H : \mathbb{R}^{d_q} \times \mathbb{R}^{d_q} \to \mathbb{R}$ given as $H(q, p) = \ell(q) + \tfrac{1}{2} p^\top M^{-1} p$, where $\ell(q)$ is the negative log-posterior density and $M$ a diagonal mass matrix.
 We will run HMC on the posterior induced both by the Euler-Maruyama (EM) scheme and the proposed weak second order scheme, and we will show (numerically) that the involved bias is smaller in the case of the new scheme.
-Note that the strong 1.5 order scheme put forward by \cite{dit:19} is not an option since it involves (for the treated model) intractable integrals $\textstyle{\int_0^t B_{k_1, s} d B_{k_2, s}}$, $k_1 \neq k_2$.